Bitmaps are used for visuals that need textures or sprites like environments, objects, effects, menus, etc.

 - Sprites: A set of textures that have multiple sprites fitted on them.
 Used for effects and huds.

 - Interface bitmaps: Textures that don't have to follow the rule of needing to be power-of-two.
-Should only be used for menus.
+It should only be used for menus.

 The format of the bitmap determines what way it will be stored, how big the bitmap file ends up being in a map file and how it ends up looking.